Fluctuations of Young diagrams for symplectic groups and semiclassical orthogonal polynomials: A family of semiclassical orthogonal polynomials

 where $\kappa_{m}=\frac{(-1)^m}{m!}\binom{K}{m}^{-1/2}(p(1-p))^{-m/2}$, and we have the relation between the weights $W$ for Krawtchouk polynomials for the variable on the symmetric lattice $u\in \{-\frac{K}{2n},-\frac{K}{2n}+1/n,...,\frac{K}{2n}\}$ and weight $\widetilde{W}$ for $\{g_m(u)\}$,

-Since the weight $\widetilde{W}(u^2)$, defined by (\ref{eq:weight-for-square-lattice}) differs from the weight of Krawthouk polynomials $W$ with $K=2n+2k$ only by a factor $u^{2}$, monic orthogonal polynomials $G_m$ are expressed in terms of the polynomials \eqref{shifted-monic-krawtchouk-hyp-rep} by the formula (Christoffel transformation, see \cite{Ismail_2005}, sect.
-2.7, Theorem 2.7.1)
+The weight $\widetilde{W}(u^2)$, defined by (\ref{eq:weight-for-square-lattice}) differs from the weight of Krawthouk polynomials $W$ with $K=2n+2k$ only by a factor $u^{2}$. \begin{prop}[Christoffel transformation, see \cite{Ismail_2005}, sect.
+2.7, Theorem 2.7.1] Monic orthogonal polynomials $G_m$ are expressed in terms of the polynomials \eqref{shifted-monic-krawtchouk-hyp-rep} by the formula

 where